mvillumsen/DM844-Exam-Project/README.md

 # README #

-This project is for the course DM844 at SDU for group 05.
+This project is for the course DM844 at SDU from group 05.

 ### Business idea: ###